Lone Star Self Storage Use Tips!

 4. Temporary self-storage

-If you choose to store and insure any of your items for up to 30 days after they leave your home but before they get delivered to your new one, you can deduct this expense.
+If you choose to store and insure any of your items at an Austin self-storage facility, for up to 30 days after they leave your home but before they get delivered to your new one, you can deduct this expense.

 Knowing what you cannot deduct from your total income is also important.
 These items include: